albop/dbe_archive/slides/10_recap.md

   - we find $y = 1.09 + \color{red}{0.24} x$
 - <!-- .element: class="fragment" data-fragment-index="3" -->But now, the data has a special panel structure.
   - we have a categorical variable corresponding to each individual
-  - it is linked to several ommited variables, most of which we don't observe
+  - it is linked to several omitted variables, most of which we don't observe
 -  <!-- .element: class="fragment"  data-fragment-index="4" --> <b>Fixed Effects</b>: use an indicator for each individual
   - we need to drop the individual specific dummies that we observe (i.e. gender)
 - <!-- .element: class="fragment" data-fragment-index="5" -->Run the regression $y_{i,n} = a_i + b x_{i,n} $